snissn/back-goes-backwards/outline.md

   - Emphasize how understanding the associations between bandhas and extraordinary meridians deepens practice.
   - Encourage conscious engagement of bandhas to enhance energy flow and spinal health.
 - **8.5 Transition to Practical Applications**
-  - Prepare readers for applying these concepts in practice, integrating physical and energetic principles for optimal well-being.
+  - Prepare readers for applYing these concepts in practice, integrating physical and energetic principles for optimal well-being.

 ---